 Learn more about UNGC

-Vattenfall’s Code of Conduct is the baseline for all employees’ decisions and actions and our expectations on partners throughout our value chain.
-Vattenfall's Code of Conduct covers principles to promote sound and responsible business practices.
+Vattenfall’s Code of conduct and integrity is the baseline for all employees’ decisions and actions and our expectations on partners throughout our value chain.
+Vattenfall's Code of conduct and integrity covers principles to promote sound and responsible business practices.
 The Code, along with Vattenfall's experience principles, guides Vattenfall’s behaviour.